 “They were in their third mini-lesson in the business core, and I saw a light bulb go.
 They started seeing how a decision here affects something there.
 Or how when you think about this, you have to think about that.
 We're trying to explain it in that business, it doesn't go down in silos, even though we name them like that.
 We name it HR, or we name it strategy, or we name it finance but all these things affect all the other things,” she said.

 As the camp drew to a close, the future business leaders wrapped up their cases and each team presented their findings and solutions to a mock investment group and were scored.
-The group with the highest score earned first prize, which was the printing press group consisting of Ella Flowers, a junior at Bridgeport High School; Nathaniel Friend, a freshman at West Virginia Wesleyan College; and two other high school students.
+The group with the highest score earned first prize, which was the printing press group consisting of Ella Flowers, a junior at Bridgeport High School; Nathaniel Friend, a freshman at West Virginia Wesleyan College; Lauren Moore, a junior at South Harrison High School and Amy Slagel, a senior at Morgantown High School.

 Flowers said their success came from performing a SWOT analysis on the printing press company in their case study.